Jiso-Chacko/test-fullstack-dev/README.md

 ### Models
 - **User**: Stores user information and roles
-- **Project**: Projects owned by users with sharing capabilities
+- **Project**: Projects owned by users which can be shared with other users
-- **Analysis**: Analyses belonging to projects
+- **Analysis**: Project analysis
 - **ProjectAccess**: Many-to-many relationship for project sharing

 ### Authentication
-The API uses simplified header-based authentication.
-Include one of these headers:
+The API uses simplified header-based authentication:
 - `x-user-id`: User ID (number)
 - `x-user-email`: User email (string)